 Widener University’s online MSW program requires the completion of 64 course credits over the course of three years of part-time study.
 A 41- credit hour Advanced Standing admission is offered to applicants who have completed a CSWE-accredited undergraduate degree in social work, within the past six years.
-A traditional standing program consists of 32 credit hours of core courses, 23 of advanced concentration coursework, and 9 of elective courses.
-A advanced standing program consists of 9 credit hours of core courses, 23 of advanced concentration coursework, and 9 of elective courses.
 Some of the course offerings include Human Behavior & the Social Context, Social Work Practice with Individuals, Families, & Small Groups, Social and Economic Justice, Social Work with Individuals and Communities Experiencing Trauma, and Social Work with Immigrants and Refugees.

 The curriculum for Widener University’s online MSW program is entirely online, and does not require students to make any visits to campus (though students are welcome to travel to campus for optional events such as recruiting opportunities and career fairs).
-However, students must still complete 1100 hours of field placement (420 hours of generalist social work and 680 hours of specialized clinical social work practice) at a local health services organization or agency.
+However, students must still complete 1100 hours of field placement (420 hours of generalist social work and 680 hours of specialized clinical social work practice) at a local health services organization or agency (advanced standing students only complete the 680 hour placement).
 The Director of Field Instruction actively matches students to field agency sites according to their preferences, skill level, professional goals, and geographic location.
-Field placements are designed to allow students to apply what they have learned from the MSW curriculum, in a agency setting while having guidance of a supervisor.
+Field placements are designed to allow students to apply what they have learned from the MSW curriculum, in an agency setting while having guidance from a supervisor.

 Applicants to the traditional standing program must have earned a bachelor’s degree from an accredited institution and have maintained a minimum undergraduate GPA of 3.0.
 Application materials include a personal statement, transcripts of all college coursework, and two letters of recommendation (one professional and one academic).
 Applicants to the advanced standing program must have earned a bachelor’s degree from an accredited institution (within the past six years), an overall GPA of 3.0 or better, and a GPA of 3.3 in the social work major.
 Application materials include a letter of recommendation from the BSW field instructor or field director.